ChrisCooney05/CV/README.md

 •	Developed strong problem-solving skills as working with foreign manufacturing could often cause delays <br/>

-**Traveling around South-East Asia and Australia** (2013 – 2014)
+**Traveling around South-East Asia and Australia** (2013 – 2014) <br/>
 •	Worked in a number of hostels/bars across Asia <br/>
 •	Worked as a hostel event manager for 3 months in Australia <br/>
 •	Worked on a farm for 2 months in Australia <br/>

 **Personal Trainer** (2012 – 2013)<br/>
+•	Studied to become a personal trainer alongside working full time.<br/>
-•	Completed a course in Bio-Signature
+•	Completed an additional course in Bio-Signature Modulation.
+Client measurements are tracked and recommendations are individualised to suit the individual.<br/>

+**Assistant Manager - GNC** (2012 – 2012)<br/>
+•	Able to quickly and effectively advise and recommend products based on customer needs effectively<br/>

+**Territorial Sales Rep - Crown Lift Trucks** (2012 – 2012)<br/>
+•	Generating new leads via phone, email and site visits <br/>

 **Assistant Manager - Slaters Menswear** (2008 - 2012)<br/>
 •	Promoted quickly from part-time weekend sales assistant to Assistant Manager<br/>